SelflessPotato/Typically_Bot/README.md

 3. Install bot dependencies by running `npm install` from a command prompt within the bot directory.
 4. Create your .env file by running `cp .env.ex .env`.
-5. Edit your .env file with the bot's token, found in the Discord Developer Portal.
+5. Edit your .env file with your bot's token and the IDs of your admin channel and role.
+Any channels which the bot should not respond in can also be listed as comma-separated IDs.
+6. Add your server's ID to `commandGuilds` in `purplet.config.ts`.
-6. Run the bot with `npm start`.
+7. Run the bot with `npm start`.

 [1]: https://discord.gg/cxBrH93Jtb